maxmilton/maxmilton.com/content/blog/2016-09-10-write-as-sudo-and-other-useful-vim-tricks.md

 If you do any command line Vim editing, I'm sure you've run into this situation... you make changes to a file only to realise you don't have write access with your current user and should have used sudo.

-Let me show you an easy way to save without exiting the Vim session and 2 extra tricks for super Vim productivity<!--more-->.
+Let me show you an easy way to save without exiting the Vim session and 2 extra tricks for super Vim productivity.

 You can write as sudo using: